 Is your baby’s second birthday coming up?
 Then you know that the “terrible twos” stage is approaching.
 Since it can hit at 18 months or at 34 months, it’s less of an age and more of a stage of development -so you may be dealing with it when you least expect it.

 But is it as dreadful as everyone says?
 It all depends on how you handle it!

 Two-year-olds are just realizing that they are separated entities from their parents, which means they will be determined to define themselves, test their limits, communicate their likes and dislikes (as much as they can), and act independently.

-If there was a parent guide on what to say or how to act in each situation, being a parent would be one more task, and a very simple one.
-However, each person is unique, so you’ll surely realize that what works with one child doesn’t work with another one.
+If there was a parent guide on what to say or how to act in each situation, being a parent would be another daily task, and a very simple one for that matter.
+However, each person is unique, so you’ll surely realize that what works with one child doesn’t work with another.
 In addition, life is unexpected and the future impossible to control.
-We are transformed by the different experiences that happen to us through life.
+We are transformed by the different experiences we live through life.
 Many of these are good, but there are also negative ones that cannot be avoided, and that have an effect in our human development.

-“If parents spend all their time filling up their child’s spare time, then the child’s never going to learn to do this for themselves […] children need to learn how to be bored in order to motivate themselves to get things done.
-Being bored is a way to make children self-reliant.” says Lyn Fry, a child psychologist in London with a focus on education.
+“If parents spend all their time filling up their child’s spare time, then the child’s never going to learn to do this by himself […] children need to learn how to be bored in order to motivate themselves to get things done.
+Being bored is a way to make children self-reliant”, says Lyn Fry, a child psychologist in London with a focus on education.